allouchear/n2p2ReductionData/README.md

  - The default minsample hperparameter is 2.
 You can change it by --minsample=OtherValue
  - The percentage of selected structures by cluster is set to 0.20%.
 To change it : --p=newValue.
 Please note that for DBSCAN and HDBSCAN, all outliers structures are selected.
  - The optimal value of eps hyperparameter of DBSCAN is computed using NearestNeighbors+Knee method.
 You can change it using --eps=FixedPositiveValue
+## SelectionOnGrid.py
+ Search list of selected structures based on G values on grid.
+ - Input  file : functions.h5 (default), required.
+You can used --infile=otherfile to change the name of input file
+ - Outut  file : numStructs.csv (default).
+You can used --outfile=otherfile to change the name of output file
+ - The default method to make a reduction of dimensions is PCA.
+You can change it using --method=TSNE or --method=None (without reduction)
+ - By default no scaling on G. You can change it by --scaling=Standard, --scaling=MinMax, --scaling=AbsMax, --scaling=None (default)
+ - The numberd of reduced simension is 1.
+TO change it use, --k=value, k = number of reduced dimension for TSNE(from 1 to 3) or PCA.
+For PCA, k can be a real between 0 and 1.0"
+ - The percentage used to select number of grid points is set to 0.20%.
+To change it : --p=newValue.  the number of grid points m = int((number of dataset/100*percentage)**(1.0/n_components).
+If p<0 : m=int(-p) for each direction

 ## buildSelectedData.py
  build a selInput.data file using input.data (the database for nnp-train) and  numStructs.csv